-Atlantic City Mayor Marty Small had a conversation with Snoop Dogg in which the legendary rapper said he was interested in investing in the city.
+Atlantic City Mayor Marty Small spoke with Snoop Dogg.
+The legendary rapper said he was interested in investing in AC.

 “I’m coming to the state.
 I’m coming to the city.
 We’re looking to invest in some real estate and do some big things out there with you.
-I just wanted to get acquainted with you, let you know and hear from me face to face that we will be coming to a city near you,” Snoop Dogg said to AC Mayor Marty Small Jr.
+I just wanted to get acquainted with you, let you know, and hear from me face to face.
+We will be coming to a city near you,” Snoop Dogg said to AC Mayor Marty Small Jr.

 “We’re open for business here in Atlantic City,” said Small.
 “Let’s get it.”

 Small said the California-based performer was his favorite rapper of all time.
-Snoop Dogg also wanted to connect the African American mayor of Inglewood, CA, near Los Angeles to Small so they could exchange ideas.
+Snoop Dogg also wanted to connect with the African American mayor of Inglewood, CA, near Los Angeles.
+He thought he could exchange ideas with Small.

 “When you all legalize, I will be there to cut the ribbon,” Snoop Dogg said when Small mentioned the November 3rd referendum.

-Snoop Dogg has a cannabis company of his own as well produced by Canopy Growth, which is the entity that will likely invest in Atlantic City.
-Thus, him doing business in Atlantic City means Canopy will as well.
+Snoop Dogg has a cannabis company of his own as well.
+It is produced by Canopy Growth, which is the entity that will likely invest in Atlantic City.
+Thus, his doing business in Atlantic City means Canopy will as well.

 Cannabis dispensaries and ancillary businesses would help diversify the economy not only of the city but of the region as well.
 Nearby Stockton University has been seeking to capitalize on legalization as well by offering a minor in Cannabis Studies.